OngMinXian/Beautify-Markdown-Table/README.md

 ## Example
 While the 2 tables are displayed the same on GitHub, the normal text formats are different.
+Note that tables require 1 empty line above and below it (2 below it if is end of file).

 ```
 | Fruit | Color | Description |